openstack/skyline-console/docs/en/develop/2-catalog-introduction.md

     - Blank layout BlankLayout
     - Layout used for login page UserLayout
     - The layout used for the content page BaseLayout(Use of lists, details, forms, etc.)
-  - `menu.jsx`: Menu configuration used by the console
+  - `menu.jsx`: Menu configuration used by the project
   - `admin-menu.jsx`: Menu configuration used by the management platform
 - `src/locales`: i18n
 - `src/resources`: